Regulatory actions for March 12, 2025

 March 12, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Elute, GT Metabolic.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Capricor, Fondazione Telethon, Lupin, Pharmather, NS Pharma, Sydnexis, Taro.

 Briefs